Watch the 3 Minute Campaign Video Above

 I have lived in Africa, the Ivory Coast, torn by civil war.
 A country where the average wage was 3 dollars a day, and the unemployment rate was seventy percent.
 I have worked with children of Appalachia for 7 summers who never knew from where the next meal was coming, or when the abuse from the hands of their “guardians” would end.
 Amanda spent five years serving the homeless Veteran community of the triad under the HUD-VASH Obama initiative which decreased homelessness amongst Veterans by seventy percent.
 Before that, she worked serving sexually abused children caught in systems with no advocates.
 We are tired of seeing people and crucial organizations starved of resources and the opportunities for quality education, much less food on their tables.
 Significant changes need to be made in our education systems which currently do not prepare people for the coming economy — where fifty percent of all workers will be 1099 employees who never know how or when the next paycheck is coming.

-I will commit my efforts in Washington and in NC’s Thirteenth District to overturn Citizens United, stop the effort to ratchet up the War on Drugs, work toward significant progress in mental health reform, and fight to join the industrialized world in regards to healthcare.
+I will commit my efforts in Washington and in NC’s 13th district to overturn Citizens United, stop the hollow and malicious efforts to ratchet up the War on Drugs, work toward significant progress in mental health reform, and fight to join the industrialized world in regards to healthcare.

 I am a Quaker, a faith tradition and community in NC with an irrefutable reputation of working tirelessly to improve our lives with commitments to justice, peace and equality.

-The 13th District race was the closest Congressional race in NC in 2016.
+The 13th district race was the closest Congressional race in NC in 2016.
 Do not forget that the AHCA passed the House by TWO votes.
 The closest race in the 2018 Congressional election will easily be here in North Carolina.
 With your help, we can repeal Ted Budd and have a voice in Washington that makes our state proud again.